Georges Ba

-Georges Ba (born 21 January 1979) is an Ivorian former professional footballer who played as a striker.
+Georges Ba (born 21 January 1979) is an Ivorian former professional footballer who played as a forward.

 Career

-Georges Ba has played for a number of clubs in France and also for Israel's Maccabi Netanya.
+Ba played for a number of clubs in France and also for Israel's Maccabi Netanya.
 He traveled to England in early 2008 for a trial with Leeds United, and on 29 March 2008 instead joined another League One side, Gillingham, on a deal which ran until the end of the 2007–08 season.
-He made his Gillingham debut in a 2–1 home win against Luton Town on 1 April, but he was released at the end of the season after four games for the Kent-based club, and rejoined Maccabi Netanya.
+He made his Gillingham debut in a 2–1 home win against Luton Town on 1 April, He was released at the end of the season after four games for the Kent-based club, and rejoined Maccabi Netanya.
+On 17 December he was released from his contract with Netanya for the second time.